rust-gamedev/rust-gamedev.github.io/content/news/026/index.md

 ### Rust Graphics Meetup 1

-It happened!
+The Rust Graphics Meetup is an online gathering where rustaceans share technical details of their work related to graphics and compute, not affiliated to any particular stack.
+The pilot edition has happened on Oct 2nd!
 Check out the talks:

 - [gfx-rs lessons learned][rgm1-video] - @kvark, [slides][rgm1-slides]
 - [rend3 Architecture: Efficient, Customizable Rendering][rgm2-video] -